ubuntu/ubuntu-project-docs/docs/reference/exception-SquidUpdates.rst

 Squid contains an extensive testsuite that is executed during the Ubuntu package build time on all supported architectures.

+While the downstream test suite (autopkgtest) does contain simple integration tests to ensure the server runs, listens and responds properly, the upstream tests are composed of unit tests checking isolated behaviors and performing code checks.
+While the test suite is available and the code base is (apparently) extensive, we could not find any benchmarks or coverage data for that.

 .. _upstream_ci: